John Moffitt (American football)

-John David Moffitt (born October 28, 1986) is a former American football offensive guard who played in the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the third round of the 2011 NFL Draft.
+John James Moffitt (born October 28, 1986) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the third round of the 2011 NFL draft.
 He played college football at the University of Wisconsin.
-Moffitt also played for the Denver Broncos and Philadelphia Eagles.
+Moffitt was also a member of the Denver Broncos and Philadelphia Eagles.

-High school career
+Early life

-Moffitt attended Notre Dame High School in West Haven, Connecticut, US, where he was a two-time all-conference choice as a two-way lineman.
-As a senior, he made 65 tackles and registered seven QB sacks in 2005.
-Regarded as a three-star recruit by Rivals.com, he was listed as the No. 13 prospect from the New England region.
+Moffitt was born in Guilford, Connecticut.
+He attended Notre Dame High School in West Haven after transferring from Guilford High School.
+As a senior, he was named to the Register All-State football team, recording 65 tackles and seven sacks.

+In 2005, as a junior, Moffitt won the Connecticut State Weightlifting Championship, reportedly bench-pressing over 350 pounds and squatting 525 pounds.

 College career

 Moffitt was a 2010 All-American selection by Associated Press, CBSSports.com, and Rivals.com at the University of Wisconsin.

 While some have heralded John's ability to run block, many red flags have been raised about his pass blocking skills.
 According to sidelinescouting.com, Moffitt is "not very fast" and "lacks real quickness", raising questions about his longevity as an American football guard or center.